 Whether in the palaces of Versailles, Compiègne, Fontainebleau or in the Louvre: Prelle’s magnificent silk fabrics still adorn the rooms of numerous state palaces.
 The manufactory is the only family-owned company of its kind that designs and produces exclusively in France.

 The history of this traditional company in Lyon dates back to the 18th century.
 Thanks to the Prelle and Verzier families, both Canuts, the art of silk weaving lives on today.
 For more than a century, the family workshop has been located in the same premises in Lyon, the former centre of the French silk craft.
 Today, meaningful pieces of history are brought back to life there beneath the fingers of Guillaume Verzier.
 In addition to producing fabrics following old patterns as they used to be found in royal residences and palaces, the manufactory has also increasingly taken over restoration works in recent years.
 These demand above all an instinctively sensitive touch, dexterity and skill: In the King's bedroom at Versailles, it took 23 years to restore the silk fabrics with gold threads.
-As one of two out of formerly 400 remaining silk weavers in Lyon, Mr. Verzier emphasises: "It is both an honour and a privilege.
-It is a unique know-how.”
+As one of two out of formerly 400 companies in Lyon, its owner Guillaume Verzier emphasizes, "It is both an honor and a privilege.
+It's a know-how that is unique."